Nilpotent operators and weighted projective lines: Definitions and basic properties

-Accordingly, see~\cite{Happel}, the stable category is triangulated.
+By~\cite{Happel}, the stable category therefore is triangulated.
 It is shown in~\cite{Kussin:Lenzing:Meltzer:2010pre} that the triangulated category $\svect\XX$ is Krull-Schmidt with Serre duality induced from the Serre duality of $\coh\XX$.
 The triangulated category $\svect\XX$ is homologically finite.
-Moreover, we will see later that $\svect\XX$ has a tilting object.
+Moreover, we will see in Appendix~\ref{sect:appendix} that $\svect\XX$ has a tilting object.

 It is shown in~\cite{Geigle:Lenzing:1987} that the quotient functor $q\colon\mod^{\LL}(S)\ra\coh\XX$ induces an equivalence $\CM^{\LL}(S)\up{\sim}\vect\XX$, where $\CM^{\LL}(S)$ denotes the category of $\LL$-graded (maximal) Cohen-Macaulay modules over $S$.
 Under this equivalence indecomposable graded projective modules over $S$ correspond to line bundles in $\vect\XX$, resulting in a natural equivalence